HITS-MBM/conan/README.md

 In order to successfully run CONAN you need to have working installations of:

  - Python 3, with numpy and scipy installed.
+(Anaconda 3+ recommended).
- - GROMACS molecular dynamics engine version 5.0 or later.
+ - GROMACS molecular dynamics engine, version 5.0 or later.
 GROMACS can be downloaded from the official website.
 (NB: GROMACS is only used for the first step of analysis, the MD trajectory can be obtained by other programs too.)
  - Gnuplot plotting tool.
 It can be downloaded from the official website.
  - Mencoder is obtained through MPlayer, which can be found on the official website.